giridhar7632/Three.js/03-hello-cube-app.md

 renderer.setSize(window.innerWidth, window.innerHeight)
 ```

-The renderer object is responsible for calculating what the scene object will look like in the browser-based on what the camera is looking at.
-There are different types of renderers but we mainly use `WebGLRenderer` since most of the browsers support WebGL.
+The renderer object is responsible for calculating what the scene object will look like in the browser based on what the camera is looking at.
+There are different types of renderers, but we mainly use `WebGLRenderer` since most of the browsers support WebGL.

 In addition to creating the renderer instance, we also need to set the size at which we want it to render our app.
 It's a good idea to use the width and height of the area we want to fill with our app - in this case, the width and height of the browser window.